Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Utilizing LLMs for Network Intrusion Detection: Capabilities and Limitations

-\cite{237} (2022) proposed a scalable multi-anomaly detection model (called AnomalyAdapters) that encodes log sequences using a series of pre-trained Transformers.
-It uses adapter modules to efficiently learn log structures and anomaly types.
-This adapter-based approach preserves contextual information, reduces parameter overhead, and can learn across diverse log sources without sacrificing performance. \cite{113} (2023) proposed a novel framework (called ChatIDS) that uses LLMs to explain IDS alerts in an intuitive language.
-Designed to assist non-experts, ChatIDS can interpret alerts and suggest actionable security measures.
-ChatGPT demonstrated its feasibility, showcasing the potential of conversational AI in cybersecurity. \cite{453} (2024) proposes a method for detecting cyberattack behaviors by leveraging the combined strengths of large language models and a synchronized attention mechanism.
+\cite{238}(2023) proposed a Transformer-based NIDS, CAN-Former NIDS, which predicts abnormal behavior by simultaneously analyzing CAN ID sequences and corresponding message payload values.
+The model uses fully self-supervised training and token interaction, eliminating the need for manual feature design. \cite{453} (2024) proposes a method for detecting cyberattack behaviors by leveraging the combined strengths of LLMs and a synchronized attention mechanism.
 The effectiveness of the proposed approach is evaluated across diverse datasets, including server logs, financial transaction behaviors, and user comment data. \cite{232} (2024) enhances DDoS detection by converting non-contextual network flows into structured sequences that can be processed by LLMs.
 The proposal is named DoLLM.
 DoLLM uses the Llama2-7B model to label flow data and leverages semantic understanding to detect complex attacks such as carpet bombing.
-This approach significantly improves detection accuracy by capturing subtle flow patterns. \cite{250} (2024) proposes an adaptive detection framework, a scalable, real-time intrusion detection system (IDS) that evolves with emerging threats.
-It uses a BERT encoder to distinguish between benign and malicious traffic and applies a Gaussian mixture model (GMM) to cluster high-dimensional embeddings.
-This enables dynamic identification of unknown attack types while maintaining high detection accuracy. \cite{249} (2025) proposes an LLM-based detection architecture that comprehensively explains how to use LLMs in network attack detection.
-The paper explores the three roles of LLMs in pre-training, fine-tuning, and detection: classifier, encoder, and predictor.
-A DDoS detection case study demonstrated that LLM's contextual mining capabilities excelled in identifying carpet bombing attacks.
-Together, these studies highlight the versatility of LLM in network security, from improving detection accuracy and explainability to providing adaptive and scalable IDS solutions for complex and evolving threats.
+This approach significantly improves detection accuracy by capturing subtle flow patterns.